-- (5) No prosecution for an offence under these Regulations shall be begun after the expiry of three years from the commission of the offence or one year from its discovery by the prosecutor, whichever is the earlier. - (6) Where the commission by any person of an offence under these Regulations is due to the act or default of some other person, that other person shall be guilty of the offence; and a person may be charged with and convicted of the offence whether or not proceedings are taken against the first mentioned person.
+19. Where the commission by a person (A) of an offence under these Regulations is due to the act or default of some other person (B), person B is guilty of the offence and may be charged with and convicted of the offence whether or not proceedings are taken against person A.